 This is going to depend partly on how thick your fries are.

-For me, it takes 5-7 minutes to peel and but potatoes, and get them on the oven.
+For me, it takes 5-7 minutes to peel and cut potatoes and get them in the oven.

 Of course, the thinner, the faster they cook.
 I like to shoot for 1/4-1/3 inch thickness (about 1 centimeter) for nice, thin, dippable fries.